 Acid rain is defined as any amount of precipitation that has some level of toxic metals or chemicals.
-Even though acid rain can be caused by volcano gas, acid rain is also caused by the release of sulfur and nitrogen dioxides from fossil fuel production.
-When these particles are released into the air, they can accumulate in humid areas and be incorporated into the precipitation cycle.
-Acid rain is a growing problem in America and Europe, causing government agencies to instill laws and programs to counteract the negative effects of acid rain.
+Even though acid rain can be caused by volcanic gas and debris, acid rain is also caused by the release of sulfur and nitrogen dioxides from fossil fuel production and industrial byproducts.
+When these particles are released into the air, they can accumulate in humid areas and be incorporated into the precipitation cycle, which continues their negative effects.

 Reduced pH Level in Water

 Acid rain can make the water in lakes and streams more acidic and discharge toxic amounts of aluminum into a water system.
-Many aquatic animals cannot thrive in a low pH environment.
-The death of aquatic animals results in other animals within the habitat to have a lack of food, thus throwing the ecosystem out of balance.
+Many aquatic animals cannot thrive in a low pH environment; acid rain has many negative effects on plants and animals in the environment.

 Poisoning of the Soil